 You’ve decided to take the plunge into the gardening world and grow your own fruits and vegetables!
 But what should you grow?
 You visit a garden center and contemplate picking up starts that look healthy and that everyone else seems to be picking up.
-You take pause and decide to give it a little more thought.
-After all, you do want to actually Eat what you Grow!
+Then, you take pause and decide to give it a little more thought.
+After all, you do want to actually Eat What You Grow!

 I like zucchini!
 I’m the only one in the house who eats it and I decided to grow it just for me!
 Somehow, we ended up with six zucchini starts.
 No worries though, I could freeze what I didn’t eat instead of leaving it at my neighbors’ doorsteps.
 I’m just kind that way!
 Guess what?
 We froze A LOT of zucchini.